 The Constitution's guarantee of your religious freedom is not limited to the times and places that you have in a civilian community nearby.
 To provide for your religious needs under all the rigors and demands of service, the Air Force also provides you with the services of chaplains.

-- ✤ We are here because you are here.

-- ♦ We will be with you wherever you go.
+- We are here because you are here. - We will be with you wherever you go.

-- We will accord your personal religious convictions - and your understanding of your needs - with fundamental dignity and respect.
-We are committed to your freedom.